themanual/blog/_posts/2014-01-24-typography-and-typesetting-the-web-edition.md

 layout: post

 title: Typography and Typesetting the Web Edition
-synopsis: Choosing and setting web typography for The Manual, and some observations.
+synopsis: How we chose and set web type for The Manual, and some observations.
 author:
   name: Paulo Pereira
   twitter: paulozoom